blossm-network/toolbox/README.md

 Each procedure is made up of a `blossm.yaml` file where it's configured, and one-or-two other files where a peice of functionality can be coded.
 Here are the specifics for each type of procedure:

 * `command`
-* - `blossm.yaml` - Specify what the `domain` and `service` of this command are, specifiy the schema of a valid payload that should be accepted, and write some examples for the unit tests and integration tests to check against that must pass before deployment is possible.
+  - `blossm.yaml` - Specify what the `domain` and `service` of this command are, specifiy the schema of a valid payload that should be accepted, and write some examples for the unit tests and integration tests to check against that must pass before deployment is possible.
-* - `main.js` - Export a function that runs when the command is called.
+ - `main.js` - Export a function that runs when the command is called.
-* - - input: asdfasf
+  - input:
+      `payload` - the payload that the command is being called with that fulfills the schema defined in the `blossm.yaml` file.
+      `context` - the context of the token being used to make the request.
+This provides info about the address that is issuing the command.
+      `root (optional)` - the root to associate with the command.
+      `aggregateFn` - a function to call if you want to get the current state of any root in your network.

-* - - output: asdfasf
+- - output: asdfasf